-(4) All jewelry must be properly sterilized prior to use in a medical grade chamber or cassette autoclave, stored in sterile indicator bags, sealed, and dated.
+- (4) All jewelry must be properly sterilized prior to use in a medical grade autoclave, stored in sterile indicator bags, sealed, and dated.
 Any two-piece or multi-piece jewelry that is screwed or pieced together must be separated prior to sterilization.
-Pre-sterilized jewelry is allowed if documentation is provided from the manufacturer stating all parts of the jewelry is pre-sterilized.

-(5) Should jewelry become contaminated during the piercing process, a sterile piece of jewelry must be used, or re-sterilization must occur prior to use.

-(6) Ear studs or other jewelry designed for ear lobe piercing are not appropriate jewelry for other body parts and shall not be used for any other purpose.
+Pre-sterilized jewelry is allowed if documentation is provided from the manufacturer stating all parts of the jewelry is pre-sterilized. - (5) Should jewelry become contaminated during the piercing process, a sterile piece of jewelry must be used, or re-sterilization must occur prior to use. - (6) Ear studs or other jewelry designed for ear lobe piercing are not appropriate jewelry for other body parts and shall not be used for any other purpose.

-511-3-8-.17 Body Piercing Proparation Procedures.
+511-3-8-.17 Body Piercing Preparation.

-(1) Medical grade disposable gloves shall be worn during the preparation of equipment for a piercing procedure and during the procedure.
-Vinyl gloves are not permissible.

-(2) Before the procedure begins, all sterilized instruments to be used in the body piercing must be placed on a medical grade liner that is placed on a disinfected surface.
-Any nonsterilized equipment may be sterilized in a medical grade cassette autoclave before the procedure begins.

-(3) Single use, sterilized piercing needles shall be used and disposed of immediately after use into a puncture-resistant or disposable biohazard container.
-Only a commercially packaged, single use, pre sterilized piercing needle shall be used and disposed of immediately after use into a puncture proof or disposable biohazard container.
-Expired, breached needle packages or needle packages that have become wet may not be re-sterilized and must be discarded.

-(4) No approved tool may be modified and used for anything other than its intended use as per the manufacturer's recommendations.

-(5) Pre-sterilize all reusable equipment such as forceps, hemostats, calipers, and tubes in sealed, properly labeled, sterile indicator bags.
+- (1) Medical grade disposable gloves shall be worn during the preparation of equipment for a piercing procedure and during the procedure.
+Vinyl gloves are not permissible. - (2) Before the procedure begins, all instruments to be used in the body piercing must be placed on a medical grade liner that is placed on a disinfected surface. - (3) Only a commercially packaged, single-use, pre-sterilized piercing needle shall be used and disposed of immediately after use into a puncture proof or disposable biohazard container.
+Expired, breached needle packages or needle packages that have become wet may not be resterilized and must be discarded. - (4) No approved tool may be modified and used for anything other than its intended use as per the manufacturer's recommendations. - (5) Pre-sterilize all forceps, hemostats, calipers, and tubes in sealed, properly labeled, sterile indicator bags.
 These items are to be used only on one person in one sitting.
-After one such use, they must be cleaned in an ultrasonic cleaner, placed in sealed indicator bags, properly labeled, autoclaved, and stored in sterile indicator bags.

-(6) Sterilized instruments shall remain in sterile packages until opened in front of the client.

-(7) Single-use towels or gauze shall be used in preparing the piercing site and shall be disposed of after use on each client.

-(8) If shaving is necessary, single-use disposable razors shall be used and discarded into a puncture-resistant container between clients and as otherwise needed.

-(9) After shaving the area to be pierced, or if the area does not need to be shaved, the piercing site shall be thoroughly cleaned with an antimicrobial solution used in accordance with manufacturer's label instructions.
+After one such use, they must be cleaned in an ultrasonic cleaner, placed in sealed indicator bags, properly labeled, autoclaved, and stored in sterile indicator bags. - (6) Sterilized instruments shall remain in sterile packages until opened in front of the client. - (7) Single-use towels or gauze shall be used in preparing the piercing site and shall be disposed of after use on each client. - (8) If shaving is necessary, single-use disposable razors shall be used and discarded into a puncture proof container between clients and as otherwise needed. - (9) After shaving the area to be pierced, or if the area does not need to be shaved, the piercing site shall be thoroughly cleaned with an antimicrobial solution used in accordance with manufacturer's label instructions.

-(10) In the case of oral piercings, the operator shall provide the individual with antimicrobial mouthwash in a single-use cup and shall ensure that the individual utilizes the mouthwash provided and rinses for a minimum of thirty seconds based on the manufacturer's label instructions prior to the procedure.
+(10) In the case of oral piercings, the operator shall provide the individual with antimicrobial mouthwash in a single-use cup and shall ensure that the individual utilizes the mouthwash provided and rinses for a minimum of thirty seconds prior to the procedure.
 In the case of a lip, labret, or cheek piercing, procedures described in this section for both skin and oral piercings shall be followed.